fbpx

 Nordfjordeid and the Eidsfjord

-A small spur of the Nordfjord, the Eidsjord (not to be confused with the much more famous Eidfjord farther south) provides yet more accommodation options in the small village of Nordfjordeid, centre of the Eid municipality.
+A small spur of the Nordfjord, the Eidsjord (not to be confused with the much more famous Eidfjord farther south) provides yet more accommodation options in the village of Nordfjordeid, centre of the Eid municipality.

 The coastline of Norway's Eidfjord, a spur of the Nordfjord

 Here you'll find the pretty white wooden Eid Church, the fifth such church to stand on the fjord's shores.
+But Nordfjordeid is on the map to two more reasons other than its picturesque location and historic church.

-Many people who live in the Norwegian fjords are becoming increasingly frustrated with the amount of visitors, especially from cruise ships.
 While visitors are generally welcome, the sheer numbers of people who fill these small towns whenever a cruise ship docks can overwhelm the local environment.

 While protests against mass tourism haven't reached the levels of major European cities like Venice or Barcelona, one local politician decided to launch a rather unique solo protest in 2018.